smartjourneymining/spotify_journey/README.md

 # spotify_journey

-Repository for the work ``Nudging Strategies for User Journeys:
+Repository for the work "Nudging Strategies for User Journeys:
-Take a Path on the Wild Side'' by Johnsen, Kobialka, Pferscher and Tapia Tarifa.
+Take a Path on the Wild Side" by Johnsen, Kobialka, Pferscher and Tapia Tarifa.

-The model checker UPPAAL is used to generate strategies to nudge the listening behavior of a professor in computer science toward a ``wilder'' direction.
+The model checker UPPAAL is used to generate strategies to nudge the listening behavior of a professor in computer science toward a "wilder" direction.

 We use the [Music Music-Streaming Sessions Dataset](https://www.aicrowd.com/challenges/spotify-sequential-skip-prediction-challenge) published by Brost et al [[1]](#1) to learn music-streaming user journeys with automata learning.